Publications in Chronological Order

 Forthcoming

-• What Is to Be Done?
-Art Practice, Theory, and Criticism in Russia during the Late Nineteenth and Twentieth Centuries, ed.
-Ludmila Piters-Hofmann and Isabel Wünsche, Berlin: Logos, 2022.
+- What Is to Be Done?
+Art Practice, Theory, and Promotion in late Imperial and Soviet Russia, ed.
+Ludmila Piters-Hofmann, Berlin: Logos, 2024.

 2020